Vorpalv2/Stock_Market_scrapper-for-NSE-and-BSE/readme.md

 The function returns the generated data, which can be used by the calling function.

+added a custom APIErrorHandler class inheriting from Error class to make the error handling more streamlined.

+directorychecker.function.js --> Implementation almost done. might have to flush out some bugs.
+Have not encountered any so far.

 servercall.routes.js --> Documentation

 Is a backend server written in JavaScript that uses the Express framework.
 It has several routes defined, including: